proplot-dev/proplot/docs/showcase5.rst

 .. image:: showcase/showcase_137_0.svg

-And finally my favorite ProPlot feature: *colormaps*, and combinations thereof, can also be used as color cycles.
-Just pass a tuple of colormap name(s) to the `~proplot.colors.Cycle` constructor, with the last entry of the tuple indicating the number of samples you want to draw.
-To exclude near-white colors on the end of a colormap, just pass e.g.
-``left=x`` to `~proplot.colors.Cycle` (or supply a plotting command with e.g. ``cycle_kw={'left':x}``).
+Finally, *colormaps* (or combinations thereof) can be used as sources for generating color cycles.
+Just pass a tuple of colormap name(s) to the `~proplot.colortools.Cycle` constructor, with the last entry of the tuple indicating the number of samples you want to draw.
+To exclude near-white colors on the end of a colormap, just pass e.g. ``left=x`` to `~proplot.colortools.Cycle` (or supply a plotting command with e.g.
+``cycle_kw={'left':x}``).
 This cuts out the leftmost ``x`` proportion of the colormap before drawing colors from said map.

-See `~proplot.colors.Colormap` for details.
+See `~proplot.colortools.Colormap` for details.

 .. code:: ipython3